-Section 162(m) of the Internal Revenue Code generally limits the annual tax deduction to \$1 million per person for compensation paid to the Company's CEO and the next three highest-paid NEOs (other than the Chief Financial Officer).
-Certain compensation, including qualified performance-based compensation, will not be subject to the deduction limit if certain requirements are met.
+Under prior law, Section 162(m) of the Internal Revenue Code generally limited the annual tax deduction to \$1 million per person for compensation paid to the Company's CEO and the next three highest-paid NEOs, other than the Chief Financial Officer (collectively, covered employees).
+Certain compensation, including qualified performance-based compensation, was not subject to the deduction limit if certain requirements were met.